prasanna4567/Generic_Medicine/README.md

 ## The Objective of this project:

 Given the name of the drug, one will get all the other available alternative branded drugs and the drug code of the generic medicine with the same composition.
+Create TABLES Compositions and Medicines in a database "Med_Table.db".

 ## Dataset: